thinhlvv/thinhlvv.github.io/_posts/2018-11-08-how-to-transfer-erc20-token-with-metamask-and-javascript.md

 ---
 layout: post
 published: true
-title: How to transfer ERC20 token with metamask and javascript.
+title: How to transfer ERC20 token with Metamask and Javascript.
 ---

 ### Problem
 I got trouble in defining a contractInstance with web3.
 It didn’t list functions of contract out.
 Spent one day to take around the tutorials and got the same solution is must define contract.

 ### How to solve it?
-Luckily for my boss when I saw the (warning of Metamask)[https://medium.com/metamask/https-medium-com-metamask-breaking-change-injecting-web3-7722797916a8] and see the updates, my life was saved at that moment.
+Luckily for my boss when I saw the [warning of Metamask](https://medium.com/metamask/https-medium-com-metamask-breaking-change-injecting-web3-7722797916a8) and see the updates, my life was saved at that moment.

 This is simple code that works with me after one day thrown away in the same articles.

 - Change your metamask to ropsten network.
 - Write this to fresh index.html

 ```
 <script src="https://cdn.jsdelivr.net/gh/ethereum/web3.js/dist/web3.min.js"></script>
     <script type="text/javascript">